What Is The Best 3D Scene Representation for Robotics? From Geometric to Foundation Models: Mapping Localization

 To further deploy 3DGS at scale for photorealistic and geometrically accurate scene reconstruction, numerous works attempt to reduce 3DGS memory~\cite{contextgs,scaffoldgs} or employ hierarchical data structures~\cite{octreegs,kerbl2024hierarchical3dgs,liu2024citygaussianv2}.
 Scaffold-GS~\cite{scaffoldgs} organizes local anchors in regular voxel grids and spawns Gaussian primitives from the anchor features with shared MLPs, while OctreeGS~\cite{octreegs} uses an octree structure to further decrease memory consumption.
 For aerial/urban scenes, hierarchical 3DGS~\cite{kerbl2024hierarchical3dgs}, CityGaussian~\cite{liu2024citygaussianv2} and PINGS~\cite{pan2025pings} demonstrate real-time city-scale rendering, while driving-scene pipelines~\cite{zhou2024drivinggaussian, yan2024eccv-streetgs} reconstruct high-fidelity radiance with explicit modeling of dynamic objects.

-\textbf{\textit{Foundation Model}} The emergence of visual token–based feed-forward models has opened a new path: instead of reconstructing scenes through hand-crafted geometric solvers, scenes are represented through sets of visual tokens learned from large-scale data, enabling direct prediction of geometry, appearance, and pose.
+\textbf{\textit{Foundation Model}} The emergence of visual token-based feed-forward models has opened a new path: instead of reconstructing scenes through hand-crafted geometric solvers, scenes are represented through sets of visual tokens learned from large-scale data, enabling direct prediction of geometry, appearance, and pose.

 In the area of mapping for 3D reconstruction, pointmap-based approaches such as DuSt3R~\cite{wang2024cvpr-dust3r} demonstrated that two-view transformers can directly regress dense pointmaps represented internally as visual tokens exchanged across views.
 This abstraction provides both explicit scene geometry and dense correspondences, allowing downstream pose estimation and mapping without iterative triangulation.
 DuSt3R was soon extended by a couple of works that adapt this framework to larger collections and streaming settings.
 MASt3R~\cite{leroy2024eccv} improves multi-view consistency by introducing global reasoning over many image tokens, while Spann3r~\cite{wang2025threedv} and MUSt3R~\cite{cabon2025cvpr} scale the architecture to online SLAM by equipping it with smart memory and retrieval mechanisms.
 Similarly, a series of works~\cite{yang2025cvpr, tang2025cvpr, wang2025cvpr-vggt} treat geometry estimation itself as a token prediction problem, where 3D structure is encoded as a set of latent tokens grounded in visual input.
 By scaling the capacity of the model and the size of the training data, and using the alternating attention architecture, the seminal work VGGT~\cite{wang2025cvpr-vggt} manages to reconstruct scenes for a larger batch of images and achieves a better performance compared to previous models.
 This pipeline is then followed by models such as Pi-3~\cite{wang2025arxiv-pi3}, which further remove the need for a reference frame.
 Recently, similar to Pow3r~\cite{jang2025cvpr} for the Dust3r model, MapAnything~\cite{keetha2025arxiv-mapanything} adds additional prior information such as known camera parameters and depth measurements into the VGGT architecture to further realize a universal mapping model.
 Some other works~\cite{zhang2025monst3r,li2025megasam,xiao2025spatialtracker} focus more on the modeling and tracking of dynamic objects by adding additional tracking heads and using more data from dynamic scenes during training.